crawley-dev/Falling-Sand/README.md

 ### Installation
 <!-- talk about installing boost at some point... -->

-1. Place pre-requisite libraries ./libraries
+1. Place pre-requisite libraries ./lib
-2. Open 'PixelSimDesktop.sln
+2. Navigate to ./premake
-3. Change 'Build Mode' from Debug --> Release
+3. Run platform build script
-4. Click 'Local Windows Debugger'
+4. Navigate to

 <p align="right">(<a href="#readme-top">back to top</a>)</p>